A NOTE ABOUT THIS ARTICLE

 Veterans who do obtain a TDIU rating can also receive money for dependent children, dependent parents, and Aid & Attendance benefits.
 The VA unemployability requirements and income limits do prevent veterans with a TDIU rating from earning over the poverty level.
 If you are receiving 70 percent VA disability compensation and want to keep working full time, TDIU benefits may not be for you.

 Below are the eligibility guidelines for TDIU benefits.
-As you can see, veterans with a 70 percent VA disability rating can be eligible for TDIU benefits in a couple different ways:
+As you can see, veterans with a 70 percent VA disability rating can be eligible for TDIU benefits in a couple of different ways:

 Total Disability Individual Unemployability Eligibility